GlitchMiner: Mining Glitch Tokens in Large Language Models via Gradient-based Discrete Optimization: Methodology

+\textbf{Local Search Strategy}.
+To efficiently solve this optimization problem, we introduce a \textbf{local search strategy} that addresses the limitations of global Taylor approximations.
+This process begins with an initial pivot token $t_c$ and iteratively refines the search.
+In each step:

-Within this local neighborhood, we estimate the entropy of each candidate token $t \in \mathcal{N}_K(t_0)$ using first-order Taylor approximation:
+\begin{enumerate} \item A local neighborhood $\mathcal{N}_K(t_c)$ is defined, consisting of the nearest neighbors $K$ to the current pivot token $t_c$ in the embedding space. \item Within this neighborhood, the entropy of each candidate token $t \in \mathcal{N}_K(t_c)$ is estimated using a first-order Taylor approximation:

-where $e_t$ and $e_{t_0}$ are the embedding vectors of tokens $t$ and $t_0$, respectively.
-This approximation allows us to efficiently estimate the entropy change for nearby tokens without the computational cost of exact calculations.

-Based on these estimates, we select a batch $\mathcal{B}$ of $B$ tokens with the highest approximated entropy.
-For this selected batch, we then compute the actual entropy values and choose the token with the highest entropy as the starting point for the next iteration.
-This iterative process ensures that our search is guided by the most promising candidates at each step.
+where $e_t$ and $e_{t_c}$ are the respective embedding vectors.
+This approximation avoids the high cost of exact entropy calculations for all neighbors. \item A batch $\mathcal{B}$ of $B$ tokens with the highest approximated entropy $\hat{H}(t)$ is selected from the neighborhood.
+This batch is returned for verification. \item To guide the next search step, the \textit{actual} entropy $H_t$ is computed for the tokens in $\mathcal{B}$, and the one with the highest actual entropy becomes the new pivot, $t_c$. \end{enumerate}

-This local search strategy significantly improves the accuracy of entropy estimation by focusing on tokens close to the reference point, addressing a key limitation of previous gradient-based methods.
-By balancing exploration of the token space with exploitation of local information, our approach enables more efficient and effective glitch token detection.
+Figure~\ref{fig:local_search} visualizes this process.
+This local search strategy significantly improves the accuracy of entropy estimation by focusing on tokens close to the pivot token.
+This entire process corresponds to the `SelectCandidateBatch' function in Algorithm~\ref{alg:framework}.

-The combination of entropy-guided exploration and local search allows our method to adapt to diverse LLM architectures without relying on model-specific assumptions.
-This results in a more robust and versatile approach to glitch token detection, capable of identifying a wide range of anomalous tokens across different model types.